Please read this entire page before beginning the application process!

 All application documents will be submitted directly to the SFP Online system.
 Applications are due on or before February 1st.
 The application contains:

 - An online application, which includes two short essays.
 The first asks you to describe your previous research experience, provide a brief overview of your proposed summer project, and how this work fits into your educational and career goals.
 The second essay asks you to discuss ways in which you would benefit from and/or contribute to our goals of diversifying science.

-- Three confidential letters of recommendation from faculty (at least two in the relevant discipline).
+- Two confidential letters of recommendation (at least one from a faculty member).

 - An unofficial transcript.

 *We will contact the applicant's mentor for a confidential evaluation after the application is submitted.

 Applications are encouraged from undergraduates from diverse populations and backgrounds and from students who attend schools where research opportunities are limited.

 The most important factor in selecting a project is your enthusiasm for the project itself and for working with the mentor.
 The Amgen Scholarship is not "just a summer job"; a project should have significant intellectual and creative content.
 The benchmark for a suitable project is the potential for publication in the refereed literature.

 As stated above, you will be asked to describe your previous research experience, provide a brief, but detailed, overview of your proposed summer project, and how this work fits into your educational and career goals.
 It should provide an overview of what you plan to do, and why it will be useful.
 This statement, along with your application, will be reviewed and evaluated by your mentor and by a member of the faculty in the project field.